 Professor Mel Chen's beautiful, provocative and inspirational book Animacies: Biopolitics, Racial Mattering, and Queer Affect (Duke Univ.
 Press, 2012). has won the MLA's Alan Bray Memorial Book Prize.
 This prize is given for an outstanding book in lesbian, gay, bisexual, transgender, and/or queer studies in literature and cultural studies.
 Congratulations Mel!

 Mel Y. Chen is Associate Professor of Gender & Women's Studies at U.C.
-Berkeley and an affiliate of the Center for Race and Gender, the Science and Technology Studies Center, and the Institute for Cognitive and Behavioral Sciences.
+Berkeley and Director of the Center for the Study of Sexual Culture.
+Mel is also an affiliate of the Center for Race and Gender, the Science and Technology Studies Center, and the Institute for Cognitive and Behavioral Sciences.

-Mel's research and teaching interests include queer and gender theory, animal studies, critical race theory and Asian American studies, disability studies, science studies, and critical linguistics.
 In the Fall of 2009, Mel convened "Species Spectacles", a U.C.
 Humanities Research Institute Residential Research Group focused on animality, sexuality and race.
-Mel's short film, Local Grown Corn (2007), explores interweavings of immigration, childhood, illness and friendship; it has played in both asian and queer film festivals.
+Chen's short film, Local Grown Corn (2007), explores interweavings of immigration, childhood, illness and friendship; it has played in both asian and queer film festivals.

 Mel Chen's Animacies book wins MLA's Alan Bray Memorial Book PrizeJan 6 2014 - 11:10am